Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Modelling the Reliability of ML Classifiers

-Regarding the MNIST and CIFAR10 datasets, we first train \gls{VAE} on them and compress the datasets into the low dimensional latent spaces of VAE with 8 and 16 dimensions, respectively.
+Regarding the MNIST and CIFAR10 datasets, all the experiment codes for this running example are publicly available at \url{https://github.com/havelhuang/ReAsDL}, and the model details are presented in Appendix \ref{sec:mnist_cifar_model_details}.
+In this section, we first train \gls{VAE}s on them and compress the datasets into the low dimensional latent spaces of \gls{VAE}s with 8 and 16 dimensions, respectively.
 We then fit the compressed dataset with KDE to approximate the OP.
 Each compressed data-point is now associated with a weight representing its OP.
 Consequently, each norm ball in the pixel space that corresponds to the compressed data-point in the latent space (after the mapping, cf.\ Remark \ref{remark_map}) is also weighted by the OP.
-Taking the computational cost into account---say only the astuteness evaluation on a limited number of $k$ norm balls is affordable---we do random sampling, invoke the estimator for \textit{weighted average} Eqn.s~\eqref{eq_weighted_avg_est_mean} and \eqref{eq_weighted_avg_est_var}, and plot our RAM results as functions of $k$ in Figure \ref{fig_pmi_acu_mnist_cifar10}(a) and \ref{fig_pmi_acu_mnist_cifar10}(c).
+Taking the computational cost into account---say only the astuteness evaluation on a limited number of $k$ norm balls is affordable---we do random sampling, invoke the estimator for \textit{weighted average} Eqn.s~\eqref{eq_weighted_avg_est_mean} and \eqref{eq_weighted_avg_est_var}.
+We training two DL models with normal training strategy and PGD-based adversarial training strategy \cite{madry2018towards}, respectively, and plot our RAM results for both models as functions of $k$ in (a) and (c) of Figures \ref{fig_pmi_acu_mnist} and \ref{fig_pmi_acu_cifar10}.
 For comparison, we also plot the ACU results\footnote{As per Remark \ref{remark_acu_equals_ram_when_op_flat}, ACU is a special case of \textit{pmi} with equal weights.
-Thus, ACU results in Figure \ref{fig_pmi_acu_mnist_cifar10} are also obtained by Eqn.s \eqref{eq_weighted_avg_est_mean} and \eqref{eq_weighted_avg_est_var}.} in Figure \ref{fig_pmi_acu_mnist_cifar10}(b) and \ref{fig_pmi_acu_mnist_cifar10}(d).
+Thus, ACU results in Fig. \ref{fig_pmi_acu_mnist}, \ref{fig_pmi_acu_cifar10} are also obtained by Eqn.s \eqref{eq_weighted_avg_est_mean} and \eqref{eq_weighted_avg_est_var}.} in (b) and (d) of Figures \ref{fig_pmi_acu_mnist} and \ref{fig_pmi_acu_cifar10}.